 - Ability to maintain confidentiality and inspire confidence and cooperation of staff, parents, students, administrators, and the public.

 - Ability to establish and maintain a professional relationship with staff, parents, students, administrators, and the public.

 - Knowledge of first aid.

-- Ability to convey effectively explanations of policies, regulations, and procedures.
+- Ability to interpret and communicate rules, regulations, policies, and procedures.

 Essential Job Functions

 - Maintains a neat and attractive media center insuring that instructional materials and services are available and accessible.